Network

 You can specify the default gateway that will allow your HAProxy ALOHA appliance to communicate with devices outside its subnet.

-Set the default gateway through the web UI Jump to heading
+Set the default gateway Jump to heading

 To set a network interface’s default gateway by using the web UI: